MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A08-confidenceLevel.md

 In the interpretation of a 95\% confidence interval, we say that we are 95\% confident that the parameter is within the confidence interval.
 Why are we able to make that claim?
 What does it mean to say "we are 95\% confident"?

-1. In the last activity we found a 95\% confidence interval for the parameter of interest.
+1. In the last activity we found very strong evidence that the true proportion of male professional boxers that are left-handed is greater than 0.1.
 As a class, determine a plausible value for the true proportion of male boxers that are left-handed. *Note: we are making assumptions about the population here.
 This is not based on our calculated data, but we will use this applet to better understand what happens when we take many, many samples from this believed population.*

 \vspace{0.2in}